biocompibens/phenexplain/README.md

 `python phenexplain.py BBBC021_selection.zip -M grid -n 5 -t 0,72 -o real.png -R`

+* You may take a look on additional options to build grids, save to other output formats etc.:

+`python phenexplain.py --help`

 ## Using Phenexplain on your own dataset (GPU required!)

 ### Preparing your dataset for training